-Our Charlotte, NC Concord campus location is located north east from the bustling metropolis of Charlotte on Floyd Smith Drive.
-Our Concord location offers students all the benefits of the big city.
-Sports enthusiasts will have year round fun with Concords close proximity to the Charlotte Motor Speedway, NASCAR SpeedPark, and the Great Wolf Lodge.
+Our Charlotte, NC Concord campus location is located northeast of Charlotte on Floyd Smith Drive.
+The Concord location offers students all the benefits of the big city.
+Sports enthusiasts will have year-round fun with the close proximity to the Charlotte Motor Speedway, NASCAR SpeedPark, and the Great Wolf Lodge.